applied-material-modeling/pyzag/README.md

 2. pyzag implements the parameter gradient calculation with the adjoint method.
 For long sequences this approach is much more memory efficient compared to automatic differentiation and is also generally more computationally efficient.
 3. pyzag also provides several methods for solving the resulting batched, time-chunked nonlinear and linear equations and predictors for starting the nonlinear solves based on previously simulated pieces of the sequence.

-## Detrministic and stochastic models
+## Deterministic and stochastic models

 pyzag is built on top of [PyTorch](https://pytorch.org/), integrating the adjoint calculation into PyTorch AD.
 Users can seemlessly define and train deterministic models using PyTorch primitives.